 Overview

-Both Sukanya Samriddhi Yojana (SSY) and PPF are government-backed, EEE-status savings schemes capped at Rs 1.5 lakh per year — but they're built for different purposes.
+Both Sukanya Samriddhi Yojana (SSY) and PPF are government-backed, EEE-status savings schemes capped at Rs 1.5 lakh a year, but they're built for different purposes.
 SSY exists specifically to build a corpus for a girl child's higher education or marriage, restricted to families with a daughter under 10.
 PPF is a general-purpose, lifetime savings instrument open to anyone, with no gender or age restriction.

 If you're a parent of a young daughter trying to decide where to direct your Section 80C savings, the comparison below covers interest rate, eligibility, lock-in, withdrawal rules, and the actual maturity numbers each scheme produces for an identical annual contribution.